pranavkokati/Artistic-Style-Analysis/README.md

 Image Quality Analysis: We’ll compute image quality metrics like brightness, contrast, and saturation for each image and see how these metrics correlate with the artistic style of the images.

-Credit to Jacob Marks for his course on HuggingFace Check it his course out here: https://huggingface.co/learn/cookbook/analyzing_art_with_hf_and_fiftyone
+Credit to Jacob Marks for his course, you can check it out here:
+Check it his course out here: https://huggingface.co/learn/cookbook/analyzing_art_with_hf_and_fiftyone